CQS-Attention/CQS_Attention/README.md

 For $W\ge53$, only the first interest set was provided by previous researchers, and we did not bother searching for more because when the sequence length ($N$) is large, the different among interest sets is very trivial.

 ### 3. demo
-Readers are recommended to run ```demo.ipynb``` for a better understanding of how *CQS_Attention* works.
+Readers are recommended to run ```demo.ipynb``` for a better understanding of how *CQS-Attention* works.
 Configuring the Python environment is trivial.
 In this notebook, setting $N=10,W=7,d=1,\mathcal{I}=[0,1,3]$, case study 1 in the paper can be reproduced.
 Readers are encouraged to try other configurations.
-Note that, the priority of *CQS_Attention* implementation in this repo readability, at the sacrifice of efficiency and speed.
+Note that, the priority of *CQS-Attention* implementation in this repo readability, at the sacrifice of efficiency and speed.
 For example, all cell locations are explicitly generated but it is not necessary because the mapping is consecutive: only need to record the start and end index, etc.

 One output example of the demo code is provided in ```demo-output.pdf```.